go-diego-go/energy-estimator/README.md

 ```
 pip install pyinstaller --dev
 ```
-And then to actually create the executable (and this would eventually go inside the Makefile):
+And then to actually create the executable (and this would eventually get included within the Makefile):
 ```
 pyinstaller cli.py
 ```